ThanakornJP/TradeStudy/fx.rockzfx.md

 **Quick Recap**
 [Pattern Review](#pattern-and-process-mastermind)

 ### Applying Strategy
-1. structure low/high have been broken
+[/] structure low/high have been broken
-    - if structure low/high havn't, then it's consolidating or `double top/bottom`
+    - if structure low/high havn't, then it's probably `consolidating` or `double top/bottom`
+    - [/] price has broken high/low
+[/] clearly left the structure
-2. buy/sell after an exhaustion phase
+[/] buy/sell after an `exhaustion phase`
+    - identify strong exhaustion like 50%, 60%, etc.
+    - [/] clearly exhausting
+    - trade with the trend
-3. single `4H` candle `close with a wick` bcoz it creates `level` for you
+[/] 1 x `4H` candle `close with a wick` bcoz it creates `level` for you
+    - identify prospecting wick that can create level for us
+    - [/] 4H wick rejection indicating potential HL/LH
-4. Momentum shift creating HL/LH
+[/] Momentum shift creating HL/LH

+### What to be avoid in `4H`!
+1. trade in push phase - winning opportunity is depleting
+2. trade too close to high/low - we can't create 3RR but we get negative RR instead when there is no room
+3. trade breakout - it could break out and break back in
+4. trade while price is coming back to the level > 2 times

 ### Thought Process
-1. Criteria
-    [/] price has broken high/low
-    [/] clearly left the structure
-    [/] clearly exhausting
-    [/] 4H wick rejection indicating potential HL/LH

-2. Thought Process
+1. Thought Process
     [/] Is structure clear and can I identify if it is up or down?
     [/] What phase is the market in?
         - stay away from `push phase`